PaulPerr/SASCA-tool/README.md

 # SASCA-tool

-this tool is dedicated to automatized the creation of factor for side attack channel
+this tool is dedicated to automatized the creation of factor for side attack channel.
+Created by Paul Perrotin

 # Example and usage